Asadullah-Imran/Java_miniprojects/StudentManagementSystem/README.md

 # Student Record Management System

+## Description

 Welcome to the Student Record Management System!
 This Java program allows you to manage student records by adding and displaying student information.
 It provides a simple command-line interface for these operations.

 ## Features

-- Add multiple students with the following details:
+- **Add Students**: Add multiple students with the following details:
   - Name
   - ID
-  - City
+  - Address
   - CGPA (Cumulative Grade Point Average)
   - GPA (Grade Point Average)
   - Trimester

-- Display student records, including all the information mentioned above.
+  - Phone Number
+  - Blood Group

+- **Display Students**: View the records of all the added students, including their comprehensive information.

+- **Search Student**: Search for a specific student by their ID and display their details.

+- **Update Information**: Update a student's information, including their name, ID, address, trimester, CGPA, GPA, phone number, or blood group.

-- Exit the program when you're done managing student records.
+- **Exit**: Quit the program when you're done managing student records.

 ## How to Use